hereAlexT/dont-remember/report/report.md

 which would have made development and testing more efficient later on.
 Secondly, I think there is one thing we could have done better.
 It is that we didn't estimate the user volume at the beginning.
 Although we passed the load test perfectly in the end, it was probably just luck.
 Next time, we should consider the user volume in advance and use it as an assumption in designing the architecture to avoid wasting development and deployment costs.
-Apart from that,we would start testing much earlier.
+Apart from that, we would start testing much earlier.
 Preferably during the development of the functionality.
-As when we wrote the tests after finishing writing the functionality, there were alot of errors.
-And some developers were writing other pieces of the functionality, that depended on other functionality, became stuck.
+As when we wrote the tests after finishing writing the functionality, there were a lot of errors.
+And some developers were writing other pieces of the functionality, that depended on other functionality, and became stuck.
 Another way to improve in the future is to use GitHub actions to automate tests on the repository.
 Running the tests was expected of the developers, but not enforced.
-And to ensure that nothing slipped through the cracks, automated tests on our repository after every push could help as catch errors early.
+And to ensure that nothing slipped through the cracks, automated tests on our repository after every push could help us catch errors early.

-Finally,thank you to the professor and tutors for guiding this project, and thank you to the team members for their contributions.
+Finally, thank you to the professor and tutors for guiding this project, and thank you to the team members for their contributions.